Mixology: How to Cocktail Your Hair Products

 Mix a detangling and volumizing spray.
 This duo delivers added volume and hair that moves without weighing it down.

 Start by spraying your hair all over with the detangling spray.
 Next, apply volumizing spray to your roots only.
 Blow dry all the way through.
 Two products that work great together are It’s a 10 Leave-in Spray and It’s a 10 Miracle Blowdry Volumizer.

 For Beachy Waves

-Redken Curvaceous Conditioner and Paul Mitchell Awapuhi Wild Ginger Texturizing Sea Spray
+Redken Curvaceous Full Swirl and Paul Mitchell Awapuhi Wild Ginger Texturizing Sea Spray

 If you have thick hair, the trick is creating those whimsical beach waves without too much volume.
-Our style experts recommend using a bit of Redken Curvaceous Conditioner as a leave-in styling conditioner.
+Try a bit of Redken Curvaceous Full Swirl as a leave-in styling star.
 Mix it with some Paul Mitchell Awapuhi Wild Ginger Texturizing Sea Spray to give your locks a slightly wavy textures and keep frizz away.